Hyper-glitch/task-manager-system/README.md

 **Services:**
 1. Selection of parrots for tasks
-2. Creation and evaluation of tasks + Analytics
+2. Tasks execution
-3. Accounting parrots
+3. Parrots Accounting
-4. Accounting for managers
+4. Managers Accounting

 More detailed information with ES, Services and Model Data in Miro - https://miro.com/app/board/uXjVNNALqIc=/